mukhtar-github/next-js/next.md

 Note: Unlike *props* which are passed to components as the first function parameter, the *state* is initiated and stored within a component.
 You can pass the *state* information to children components as props, but the logic for updating the *state* should be kept within the component where *state* was initially created.

 > Props is read-only information that's passed to components.
 State is information that can change over time, usually triggered by user interaction.

+### Getting Started with Next.js

+To add Next.js to your project, you can install these packages locally using the Node Package Manager 'npm'.
+To do so, create a new file called 'package.json' with an empty object '{}'.